paypal/merchant-sdk-php/README.md

 Using multiple SDKs together
 ----------------------------
-*copy the contents in 'lib/service/' to one of the SDKs *add the service endpoint to 'config/sdk_config.ini', for the endpoints refer the list below
+*add the required sdk names to 'required' section of composer.json *add the service endpoint to 'config/sdk_config.ini', for the endpoints refer the list below

 Endpoint Configuration